-A spectrum allows space for everyone and each of our unique experiences: experiencing more or less relationship-related anxiety, with a greater or lesser likelihood to manage the difficult parts of being in relationship by avoiding the intimate parts of relationships altogether.
-Instead of having to locate ourselves in 1 of 4 spaces of a quadrant, a spectrum allows for a thousand different individual variations.
+A spectrum allows space for everyone and for each of our unique experiences.
+Some of us experience more or less anxiety in relationships than others.
+We also have varying abilities to manage the difficult parts of being in a relationship.
+Sometimes, we avoid the intimate parts of relationships altogether.
+So, instead of having to locate ourselves in 1 of 4 spaces of a quadrant, a spectrum allows for a thousand different individual variations.

 Secure Attachment Style

-The upper left quadrant is labeled secure, this corresponds to it being located between low avoidance and low anxiety.
+The upper left section is labeled secure.
+It is located between low avoidance and low anxiety.
 Secure attachment is marked by these two things: low relational avoidance and low relational anxiety.

 Preoccupied Attachment Style

-The upper right quadrant is labeled preoccupied, this corresponds to it being located between low avoidance and high anxiety.
-Being drawn into relationships and desiring intimacy, but having a lot of anxiety about them is characteristic of a preoccupied attachment style.
+The upper right section is labeled preoccupied.
+It is located between low avoidance and high anxiety.
+Being drawn into relationships and desiring intimacy but having a lot of concern about them is characteristic of a preoccupied attachment style.

 Fearful-Avoidant Attachment Style

-The lower right quadrant of the circle is labeled fearful-avoidant, this corresponds to it being between high anxiety and high avoidance.
-Having a lot of anxiety about relationships and tending to avoid relationships because of the high anxiety are markers of a fearful-avoidant attachment style.
+The lower right section of the circle is labeled fearful-avoidant.
+It is located between high anxiety and high avoidance.
+Having a lot of concern about relationships and tending to avoid relationships because of high anxiety are markers of a fearful-avoidant attachment style.

 Dismissive-Avoidant Attachment Style

-The lower-left quadrant of the circle is labeled dismissing-avoidant, this corresponds to its placement on the circle between low anxiety and high avoidance.
-Having low anxiety about relationships and a general avoidance of close relationships is a marker of the dismissing-avoidant attachment style.
+The lower-left section of the circle is labeled dismissing-avoidant.
+It is located on the circle between low anxiety and high avoidance.
+Low anxiety about relationships and a general avoidance of close relationships are markers of the dismissive-avoidant attachment style.